KevinCorpeny/NFL_Injury_Analysis/README.md

    - Examine injury patterns across seasons
    - Analyze weekly injury trends
    - Study the impact of scheduling on injury rates
+   - Distinguish between regular season and playoff injury patterns
+   - Track total play counts and their relationship with injury rates
+   - Identify seasonal transitions and their effects on injury statistics

 4. **Predictive Analysis**
    - Investigate correlation between play characteristics and injury likelihood